Artistic Director Search Committee

 Frances is currently on the boards of the Canadian Opera Company and the Toronto Friends of the Visual Arts, is a committee member of the Art Gallery of Ontario and Evergreen, and is supportive of many smaller arts organizations.
 She plays bridge and “bad golf” and tries to keep track of her four children and nine grandchildren.

-Cynthia Hawkins has been Executive Director of the Toronto Mendelssohn Choir since September 2005.
+Cynthia Hawkins was Executive Director of the Toronto Mendelssohn Choir from 2005 to 2019.
 Under her leadership the organization has developed and implemented strong marketing and fundraising plans, increasing its audience base by 25%, and raising close to $500,000 annually from government sources and the private sector.
 The organization recently completed its third Strategic Plan in 10 years, focusing on artistic excellence and audience development, innovating its education and outreach programs, and improving its governance structure.
 The Toronto Mendelssohn Choir was the only Canadian participant in Chorus America’s recent Intrinsic Impact Research Project.

 Cynthia has acted as an ad hoc consultant to choir administrators across the country, has served as a jury member on the Canada Council for the Arts, and from 2012 to 2016 was a member of the Music Committee of the Toronto Arts Council.